Virtualization

 The transition to a lower number of servers reduces the management costs of several physical machines.
 The VMware technology separates software from hardware, thus making it possible to run operating systems and applications on a single computer with substantial improvements in terms of efficiency, availability, flexibility and management.

-The use of virtualisation for a broad range of mission-critical applications thus contributes to:
+The use of virtualization for a broad range of mission-critical applications thus contributes to:

 - Reducing the TCO (Total Cost of Ownership)